samarth003/Monster-Fight-Game/README.md

 >defense moves once energy requirement is fulfilled.
 >> ### Attack moves
 >>*Basic Attack*      - Counters opponent with a fast attack
+>>
 >>*Charged Attack*    - Counters opponent with a very strong attack
 >> ### Defense moves
 >>*Shield and Regen*  - In this state, Monster doesn't receive damage and replenishes energy

+## Platform Support
+>This game is supported for Single platform use - Windows

+## Assets

+## Game Expansion and Roadmap
+>**First phase**
+>>Terminal based application to support base level of user interaction and proper gameplay.
+>>Base Roster creation to support and verify monster selection
+>
+>**Second phase**
+>>Different Monster types support to play with and against.
+>>A base UI based application for more immersive and interactive gameplay experience.